Abdallah Ibrahim: Before independence

-On September 24, 1937, during the visit of a French Deputy Minister to whom the Resident General wanted to show the successes of the protectorate, he organized a demonstration bringing together tens of thousands of poor people in order to show the "true face" of colonial Morocco.
+On 24 September 1937, during the visit of a French Deputy Minister to whom the Resident General wanted to show the successes of the protectorate, Ibrahim organized a demonstration bringing together tens of thousands of poor people in order to show the "true face" of colonial Morocco.
 In 1937, he was exiled to Taroudant as part of the repression of resident Charles Noguès.

 Convinced that the working class must be the vanguard of the movement for Independence, he participated in the creation of the Moroccan Workers' Union.
-He is one of the 59 signatories of the independence manifesto of January 11, 1944 and a founding member of the Istiqlal Party.
+He was one of the 59 signatories of the independence manifesto of January 11, 1944 and a founding member of the Istiqlal Party.
 He is the editor of the party newspaper, Al-Alam.

 In 1945, he enrolled at the Sorbonne in Paris where he rubbed shoulders with, among others, André Breton, Jean-Paul Sartre and Louis Aragon.
 In 1956, he held the post of Minister of Labour in the first post-independence government then that as Minister of Employment and Social Affairs in the second.

 In 1951, he was sent to the Sahara for three months for disturbing public order in Marrakesh.
-Following the return from exile of Mohammed V and as part of the transition to independence negotiated with France during the La Celle-Saint-Cloud agreements, he became, on 7 December 1955, Secretary of State delegated to the President of the Council, in charge of Information in the first Mbarek Bekkay government.
+Following the return from exile of Mohammed V and as part of the transition to independence negotiated with France during the La Celle-Saint-Cloud agreements, Ibrahim became, on 7 December 1955, Secretary of State delegated to the President of the Council, in charge of Information in the first Mbarek Bekkay government.
 However, he was hostile to the restoration of an absolute monarchy and supported the Moroccan Liberation Army.

 After independence

-While the French protectorate in Morocco officially ended on March 2, 1956, Abdallah Ibrahim continued to serve in the first Bekkay government.
+While the French protectorate in Morocco officially ended on 2 March 1956, Abdallah Ibrahim continued to serve in the first Bekkay government.
 Despite compromises and disputes with certain ministers, many of whom were imposed on him, he applied a pro-poor social-democratic program, launched an ambitious public economic sector, and worked out of foreign military bases established in Morocco.
 However, he was fired by his personal enemy, the future Hassan II, after seeking to expel an American officer appointed to the cabinet of the Minister of the Interior.